karthikshetty03/Computer-Networks-Assignment/README.md

 We often access the web through a proxy.
 Squid is a caching and forwarding HTTP web proxy.
-This is a program written using sockets in the C language, without using any high level libraries, to download the main page and logo through a squid proxy, which has been set up by the instructors.
+This is a program written using sockets in C language, without using any high level libraries, to download the main page and logo through a squid proxy.
 The proxy configuration is as follows:

 ### Server: 182.75.45.22
 ### Port: 13128